lamini-ai/lamini-ai.github.io/docs/tuning/hyperparameters.md

     - Default: `10`
     - Total number of training epochs to perform (if not an integer, will perform the decimal part percents of the last epoch before stopping training).
     - Will be overridden by `max_steps` if both are set.
+    - This parameter is passed to [HuggingFace's Transformers TrainingArguments](https://huggingface.co/docs/transformers/v4.44.2/en/main_classes/trainer#transformers.TrainingArguments).

+- **save_steps** (int or float, optional)
+    - Default: `60`
+    - Number of update steps between two checkpoint saves.
-    - This parameter is passed to [HuggingFace's Transformers TrainingArguments](https://huggingface.co/docs/transformers/v4.44.2/en/main_classes/trainer#transformers.TrainingArguments.num_train_epochs).
+    - This parameter is passed to [HuggingFace's Transformers TrainingArguments](https://huggingface.co/docs/transformers/v4.44.2/en/main_classes/trainer#transformers.TrainingArguments.save_steps).

 - **max_length** (int, optional)
     - Default: `2048`